 As young children vividly illustrate with their performance on the wug-test (Berko 1958), the ability to generalize linguistic patterns to novel items is a core property of language.
 It thus comes as a surprise when we stumble into a dark and dusty corner of language where our boundless linguistic productivity has unexpectedly failed.
 For example, the English verb forgo 'to go without' is unexceptional in all ways but one; unlike nearly every other verb in the language, it lacks a well-formed simple past.
-There's nothing pragmatically odd about having gone without in the past-the past participle forgone is unobjectionable-but speakers recoil at the sound of \forwent, and \forgoed is no better (and perhaps a bit worse).
-It is possible to find occasional examples of the hated \forwent, given a large enough corpus, but very many of these tokens are "mentions" of the gap rather than earnest "uses".
-This is not the only English verb exhibiting such an idiosyncracy; for instance, it has long been noted (e.g., Hill 1976:668, Pinker 1999:136f., Pullum and Wilson 1977:770, among others) that stride, which has an unobjectionable simple past, strode, lacks a standard past participle; both \stridden and \strided are ill-formed, and few speakers accept strode in a past participle context.
-We refer to these unexpectedly ineffable forms as lexical gaps.
+There's nothing pragmatically odd about having gone without in the past-the past participle forgone is unobjectionable-but speakers recoil at the sound of forwent, and forgoed is no better (and perhaps a bit worse).
+It is possible to find occasional examples of the hated forwent, given a large enough corpus, but very many of these tokens are "mentions" of the gap rather than earnest "uses".
+This is not the only English verb exhibiting such an idiosyncracy; for instance, it has long been noted (e.g., Hill 1976:668, Pinker 1999:136f., Pullum and Wilson 1977:770, among others) that stride, which has an unobjectionable simple past, strode, lacks a standard past participle; both stridden and strided are ill-formed, and few speakers accept strode in a past participle context.1 We refer to these unexpectedly ineffable forms as lexical gaps.2

-&lt;sup>\This chapter adapts and expands upon analyses first presented in chapter 5 of Yang 2016.
+^{}This chapter adapts and expands upon analyses first presented in chapter 5 of Yang 2016.
 We thank Margaret Borowczyk for assistance with Polish, and Jennifer Preys and Vitaly Nikolaev for assistance with Russian.
-We are also grateful for the comments and suggestions provided by Wolfgang Dressler, Gregory Stump, and the editors of the present volume.